Sarileru Neekevvaru Box Office 25 Days Worldwide Collections: Nearing The 250-Crore Mark!

 The latest reports from the popular trade experts suggest that Sarileru Neekevvaru has made a total share amount of Rs.
 118.78 crore together from Andhra Pradesh and Telangana.
 According to the reports, the Mahesh Babu starrer has made a total share of Rs.
 12.20 crore from Karnataka and the rest of India.
 The overseas share, on the other hand, is Rs.
 12.90 crore.

-Thus, when the 24 days box office collection has been calculated, Sarileru Neekevvaru has already made a total gross collection of about Rs.
-245 crore at the worldwide box office.
+Sarileru Neekevvaru has already made a total gross collection of about Rs.
+245 crore at the worldwide box office in 24 days.
 The worldwide share, on the other hand, is Rs.
 143.88 crore.
 While the massive pre-release business is also considered, the Mahesh Babu starrer has unarguably emerged as a super-successful outing.

 Also Read: